wRAR/scrapinghub-stack-scrapy/README.rst

 Versioning
 ==========

-We use git tags to pin a stack version and release a stack image to Docker hub.
+We use Git tags to pin a stack version and release a stack image to Docker hub.

 Versioning is done in the following manner: